Rebrikel 10 micrograms/hour transdermal patches

 • suffer from constipation.

-Using this medicine regularly, particularly for a long time, can lead to addiction.
-Your prescriber should have explained how long you will be taking it for and when it is appropriate to stop, how to do this safely.
+Your prescriber should have explained how long you will be using this medicine for, when it is appropriate to stop, and how to do this safely.

 Sleep-related breathing disorders